deepakraous1/elixir_blocks/README.md

   # Transactions in Ethereum

-  This section assumes that you have gone through the series in its enterity.
-Notice the version on this section(v1.0) **"Transactions"** is a huge topic and hence needs multiple updates.
+  **"Transactions"** is importanWe t topic and needs multiple chapters [9,10,11] and we will be getting our hands dirty by doing.

   # Transactions[4.2 Yellow Paper] Symbol-table